TheRenegadeCoder/sample-programs-website/docs/projects/reverse-string/powershell/index.md

 [Reverse String](https://sampleprograms.io/projects/reverse-string) in [Powershell](https://sampleprograms.io/languages/powershell) was written by:

 - Devin Leaman
+- Jeremy Grifski

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

+**Note**: The solution shown above is the current solution in the Sample Programs repository as of Apr 06 2023 22:52:03.
+The solution was first committed on May 28 2018 19:52:57.
+As a result, documentation below may be outdated.

 ## How to Implement the Solution